Generic name: Capsaicin Patch [ kap-SAY-sin ]

 - Burning or stinging feeling.
 Most of the time, this will go away after a few days.

 - Skin irritation.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If you have any questions about capsaicin patch, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about capsaicin patch, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about capsaicin topical